 C. Fiscal Responsibility 56 1.
 Criteria and process for approval of eligible recipient's funds 58 a.
 Describe the criteria and process 58 b.
 Describe the criteria and process 59 c.
 Describe the criteria and process 59 2.
 Describe how funds received by the eligible agency will be distributed 59 a.
 Among career and technical education at the secondary level 59 b.
 Among any consortia that may be formed among secondary schools 62 3.
 Provide the specific dollar allocations 63 4.
 Provide the specific dollar allocations 64 5.
 Describe how any adjustments 64 6.
 If the eligible agency submits an application for a waiver 65 7.
 If the eligible agency will submit an application for a waiver 65 8.
 If the eligible agency will award reserve funds 65 9.
 Provide the State's fiscal effort per student, or aggregate expenditures for the State 65 D. Accountability for Results 66 Statutory Requirements: Accountability for Results 66 1.
 Identify and include at least one (1) of the following indicators 67 2.
 Provide on the form in Section V.B 68 3.
 Describe the procedure the eligible agency 68 a. description of the process for public comment under section 113(b)(3)(B) 68 b. explanation for the State determined levels of performance 68 c. description of how the State determined levels of performance 69 4.
 Provide a written response to the comments provided during the public comment period 69 5.
-Describe how the eligible agency will address disparities 69 Appendix A: Stakeholders that Informed Plan Development 70 Appendix B: CTE Comprehensive Local Needs Assessment 78 Appendix B: CTE Comprehensive Local Needs Assessment 103
+Describe how the eligible agency will address disparities 69 5.
+Describe how the eligible agency will address disparities Appendix A: Stakeholders that Informed Plan Development 70 Appendix A: Stakeholders that Informed Plan Development 70 78 Appendix A: Stakeholders that Informed Plan Development Appendix B: CTE Comprehensive Local Needs Assessment 70 78 103